Dysphagia and the Management of Patients in Need of Lipid-Lowering

 Published: 20 July 2022

-This virtual round table series will focus on dysphagia and the management of patients in need of lipid-lowering medications.
-Three sessions will be presented by Dr Yassir Javaid (Northamptonshire CCG, UK), Prof Nina Barnett (London North West University Healthcare NHS Trust, UK) and Mr Paresh Parmar (London North West Healthcare NHS Trust, UK) followed by a faculty discussion on two patient case studies.
+This virtual round table series focuses on dysphagia and the management of patients in need of lipid-lowering medications.
+The first three sessions of this video series are presented by Dr Yassir Javaid (Northamptonshire CCG, UK), Prof Nina Barnett (London North West University Healthcare NHS Trust, UK) and Mr Paresh Parmar (London North West Healthcare NHS Trust, UK) followed by session four, a faculty discussion on patient case study.

 Dysphagia is a life-threatening disorder that can be caused by a number of conditions, such as stroke, neurological disorders and tumours.
 By participating in this series, you will gain further insight into the diagnosis of dysphagia, medication adherence, the importance of lipid management and individualising your treatment approach.
-The renowned faculty will also present and discuss two real-life clinical studies.
+The renowned faculty will also present and discuss a real-life clinical study.

 Key Learning Objectives